Biden ending US support for Saudi-led offensive in Yemen - WTMJ

 While withdrawing support for Saudi offensive operations in Yemen, the Biden administration said it intends to help the kingdom boost its defenses against any further attacks from Yemen’s Houthis or outside adversaries.
 The assurance is seen as part of an effort to persuade Saudi Arabia and other combatants to end the conflict overall.

 Saudi officials have offered a series of conciliatory gestures and remarks since Biden’s election, seeking to soothe the 75-year-old relationship with the United States.
-On Thursday, numerous Saudi rights advocates said the kingdom had freed at least three detained activists, including two with dual American citizenship.
-They spoke on condition of anonymity for fear of retaliation by Saudi officials, and there was no immediate official confirmation.
+On Thursday, the State Department said the kingdom had conditionally released two dual Saudi-U.S. citizens detained in a crackdown on civil society there, and reduced a sentence for a third, Dr. Walid Fitaihi, convicted of “disobedience” to the government.

 Yemen, the biblical kingdom of Sheba, has one of the world’s oldest constantly occupied cities — the more than 2,000-year-old Sanaa — along with mud brick skyscrapers and hauntingly beautiful landscapes of steep, arid mountains.
 But decades of Yemeni misgovernment have worsened factional divisions and halted development, and years of conflict have now drawn in intervention by Saudi Arabia, the United Arab Emirates and Iran, which officials say has lent increasing support to the Houthis.